signed/katas/chronos-clock/UserStories.md

 We Chronos the mighty demand to pass the current time to the magic machine to initialize our clock.

 * As favour to us mortals he agrees to provide the milliseconds passed since 1970 01 01 UTC
-* To check if the magic machine understood his command, he wants the time to be printed to the command line .
+* To check if the magic machine understood his command, he wants the time to be printed to the command line.
+* Print the updated time every second
 * Chronos lives on mount Olympus

 # Display the time #

 ## Story ##
-We Chronos the mighty demand to see the time pass on the magic rectangle so it may entertain us.
+We Chronos the mighty demand to see the time pass on the magic rectangle, so it may entertain us.

 * Has to be a Swing application (he likes the music)
 * Only display Hour and minutes